Helping a friend or family member in financial hardship

 - Only ask them about relevant information that you need to know

 in order to work out how to help them.
-Avoid prying into personal
+Avoid prying into irrelevant

 - Put yourself in their shoes and show compassion for the